-The Company shares office space with a company related by common directors and management, and pays \$3,000 on a month-to-month basis for shared office and administrative costs.
+The Company shares office space with a company related by common directors and management and, as of March 2008, pays \$3,000 on a month-to-month basis for shared office and administrative costs.
 The monthly fee is split evenly between professional fees, office expenses and rent.
 These transactions are in the normal course of operations.

-11. SEGMENTED DISCLOSURES
+9. SEGMENTED DISCLOSURES